 - a.
 Gender, as provided by law or court order; - b.
 Department of Civil Service approved selective certification; - c.
-Voluntary layoffs; - d.
-Maintaining an existing affirmative action program in accordance with applicable law and approved in advance by the state personnel director.
+Voluntary layoffs;

 The exceptions listed in a. and b. above shall only be made where there is a valid occupational requirement and no alternative exists for preferring the less senior employee.